pamnanaimanish169/water-reminder/README.md

-- Figure out a way to import/export firebase in a single file, so you don't have to write it again & again
+**- Secure firebase rules(authenticate REST request with that)**
 - Hide access key
-- Secure firebase rules(authenticate REST request with that)
+- Figure out a way to import/export firebase in a single file, so you don't have to write it again & again
 - Update fonts
   - Lato
   - bebas neue